The National Curriculum (School Curriculum in England)

 OFSTED Definition: ‘A framework for setting out the aims of a programme of education, including the knowledge and understanding to be gained at each stage'

-The intent of the education at Hillsgrove is to give pupils a chance to gain knowledge and skills that they can use within the real world.
-Pupils will:
+The intent of the education at Hillsgrove is to give all pupils a chance to gain knowledge and skills that they can use within the real world.
+All pupils will:

 - be given the chance to develop their cultural capital and widen their understanding of the world beyond school in order to compete in the real world

 - have learning activities that they are invested and engaged in